Master's Requirements (University)

 To become eligible for a master’s degree, a student must have completed all MU graduate work attempted with a GPA of 3.0 (A=4.0) or higher.
 Review grading policies for more information.

 Where a thesis is presented in partial fulfillment of graduation requirements, students must form a thesis committee.
 In the final semester, the student must successfully present (defend) the thesis.
-Three members of the student’s committee must sign the Report of the Master’s Degree Examining Committee (pdf), which is then forwarded through the academic program’s director of graduate studies to the Graduate School by the semester deadline.
+Three members of the student’s committee must sign the Report of the Master’s Degree Examining Committee (pdf), which is then forwarded through the academic program’s director of graduate studies to the Office of Graduate Studies by the semester deadline.

 Where no thesis is presented by the candidate, a final examination committee, composed of three members from the academic program, is designated by the academic program’s director of graduate studies with the approval of the office of Graduate Studies.
-During the final semester, the Report of the Master’s Examining Committee (pdf), signed by the director of graduate studies, is forwarded to the Office of Graduate Studiesl by the semester deadline.
+During the final semester, the Report of the Master’s Examining Committee (pdf), signed by the director of graduate studies, is forwarded to the Office of Graduate Studies by the semester deadline.
 All candidates for the MA or MS degrees must complete either a thesis or a substantial independent project that cannot be coauthored.

 Enrollment at the Master’s Level